 - If I don't use all the award money this year, can I use the Federal Work-Study funds I got this year to work next year?
 If I have FWS this year, will I have it next year?

-Federal Work-Study is a form of financial aid and, like other forms of financial aid, may be used only in the year for which it was awarded.
-You must reapply for this, as well as all other types of aid, each year by filing the FAFSA by February 15th at www.FAFSA.gov.
-There is no guarantee that you will receive FWS each year, as it is part of your total financial aid package and will be influenced by other types of aid you receive (including loans), family income and your non-Federal Work-Study income during the previous year.
-All of these items are variable and can impact your eligibility.
+Federal Work-Study is a form of financial aid and, like other forms of financial aid, may be used only in the year for which it is awarded.
+You must reapply for this, as well as all other types of aid, each year by filing the FAFSA by February 15 at www.FAFSA.gov.
+There is no guarantee that you will receive FWS each year, as it is part of your total financial aid package and will be influenced by other types of aid you receive (including loans), family income, and your non-Federal Work-Study income during the previous year.
+All of these items are variable and can affect your eligibility.